aleksimo/techwriter/docs/examples/access.md

 To access Superset-based Digital Workers dashboards, in Control Tower, click the title, and in the dropdown box, click **Insights**.

-To verify that a dashboard is ready for use, as an `admin` user, check the connection to databases and datasets:
+To verify that a dashboard is ready for use, check the connection to databases and datasets as an `admin` user:

 1. On the Superset main screen, click **Settings** > **Database Connections**.